aron-hoogeveen/ibvse/README.md

 # Image Based Video Search Engine

-The Image Based Video Search Engine was developed for the BSc graduation project of group H. The project conists of a search engine that finds an instance of an object in query image(s) in a set of query videos.
+This Image Based Video Search Engine was developed for the Electrical Engineering BSc graduation project of the TU Delft by group H of academic year 2021-2022.
+The project consists of a search engine that can find instances of an object in a set of query videos, based on a set of query images containing the object to be found.

 # Running the system
-## Installations
+## Installation
 To run the system, first clone the repository.
 To install the correct packages, change directory to the folder that contains the enviroment.yml file and install the enviroment by using the following command
 ```
 conda env create